Can You Build a Fence on an Easement?

 With any luck, you won’t have an easement located on your property.
 If you do, hopefully you were made aware when purchasing the property by your realtor or title company.
 Many times, realtors “forget” to mention this important information when selling a house.

-For those of you that do, this article will provide a better understanding of what an easement is.
-It will also explain what the most common types are.
+For those of you that do have an easement located on your property, this article will provide a better understanding of what an easement is and also explain what the most common types are.
 Last, I’ll discuss how they impact fence installation, location and possible layout changes.

 easement